You Know You're Right: Title

 "You Know You're Right" did not have an official title at the time of Cobain's death in April 1994.
 According to Gaar's 2002 Mojo article, it was listed simply as "Kurt's Tune #1" on the tracking sheets from the Robert Lang Studios recording session.
-The title used by Hole, "You've Got No Right," was the one most commonly used by fans prior to the song's official release.
+The title used by Hole, "You've Got No Right", was the one most commonly used by fans prior to the song's official release.

 In the liner notes to Nirvana, Rolling Stone writer David Fricke erroneously states that the song had gone under the previous titles of "Autopilot" and "On a Mountain".
 The latter title was also cited by Cross in Heavier Than Heaven.
 These names were actually invented by bootleggers who had misheard Grohl's comment at the beginning of the live version.
 Grohl had announced, "This is our last song; it's called 'All Apologies'", unaware that Cobain had already started playing "You Know You're Right".
 Due to the relatively poor fidelity of the live recording, bootleggers believed Grohl had introduced the new song, and tried to interpret what they thought was its title.
-Cross also seems to misrepresent the lyrics in Heavier Than Heaven, citing the lyric, "I am walking in the piss," which appears in Hole's 1995 version of the song, but in no known Nirvana recording.
+Cross also seems to misrepresent the lyrics in Heavier Than Heaven, citing the lyric, "I am walking in the piss", which appears in Hole's 1995 version of the song, but in no known Nirvana recording.

 Music video

 A music video for "You Know You're Right" was released in October 2002.
 Directed by Chris Hafner, it features a montage of band footage, drawn mostly from live performances and interviews, occasionally edited to give the effect of the song being performed.
-The video peaked at number two of the Billboard Video Monitor, a chart of the most-played clips as monitored by the Nielsen Broadcast Data Systems, for the week ending October 20, 2002.
+The video peaked at number two on MTV's most played music videos, as monitored by the Nielsen Broadcast Data Systems, for the week ending October 20, 2002.